 Three weeks to a month in advance is ideal.
 However, we’re often able to set up a last minute booking: email us and we’ll do our best to help.
+(Same day bookings are not possible, sorry.)
 We don’t accept bookings for more than three months in advance of the current date.

-Because all our programs are different, we need to hear from you before we answer that question, and our apologies for this!
-Please contact us for an individualized quote.
+Because all our private programs are different, we need to hear from you first.
+Please contact us and we’ll be happy to send pricing information.
 Tell us what you’d like to do with us, and we’ll send you a few suggested itineraries in different price ranges.
 We base our fees on an hourly rate to give you the maximum flexibility possible, and to accommodate a range of budgets.

-All our Little Adventures in Hong Kong hosts and consultants are accomplished experts in the fields of travel, food, journalism, photography, arts, even the law.
+We are also the only company whose hosts and consultants are accomplished experts in their fields.
+You will be hosted by Hong Kong’s top food and cultural journalists, a chef, or a professional related to your field of interest.
 There’s a world of difference between learning about the city from a university-educated bilingual professional, and hearing about it from a tourist guide.
-Our high level of individual attention, expertise and professionalism comes with a slightly higher price tag than our competition–but we’ve chosen value and personal service over a mass-market product and we are confident you will, too.
+Our high level of individual attention, expertise and professionalism comes with a slightly higher price tag than our competition–but we’ve chosen depth and customization over a mass-market product and we are confident you will, too.

 95% of our programs are private and personal, organized just for you.
 We don’t put together groups of strangers.
 Our one-on-one tours and experiences are an excellent way to see, learn about and understand Hong Kong.
 It’s like having your own personal intensive seminar.